clicon/clixon-docs/cli.rst

 Expanding of leafrefs
 ^^^^^^^^^^^^^^^^^^^^^
-Expansion of leafrefs is by default the referred node, but can be changed by the the `dont-follow-leafref` label.
+Expansion of leafrefs is by default the referred node, but can be changed by the the `leafref-no-refer` label.
-Typically, "add" operations follow referred nodes while "delete" operations follow referring nodes.
+Typically, "add" operations follow the reference to the referred nodes while "delete" operations do not.

 With an example YANG::